apache/druid/docs/content/Realtime-ingestion.md

 ####<a id="sharding"></a> Sharding
-Druid uses shards, or partitioned segments, to more efficiently handle large amounts of incoming data.
+Druid uses shards, or segments with partition numbers, to more efficiently handle large amounts of incoming data.
 In Druid, shards represent the segments that together cover a time interval based on the value of `segmentGranularity`.
-If, for example, `segmentGranularity` is set to "hour", then a number of shards (segments) may be used to store the data for that hour.
+If, for example, `segmentGranularity` is set to "hour", then a number of shards may be used to store the data for that hour.
 Sharding along dimensions may also occur to optimize efficiency.

 Segments are identified by datasource, time interval, and version.
-When sharded, a segment is also identified by a partition number.
+With sharding, a segment is also identified by a partition number.
 Typically, each shard will have the same version but a different partition number to uniquely identify it.

 In small-data scenarios, sharding is unnecessary and can be set to none (the default):